MarcelGarus/server/blog/draft-jupyter-energy.md

 It doesn't help that Jupyter Notebooks are most commonly used in data science and Machine Learning, two of the most power-hungry disciplines.
 Hence, in my last semester, I developed [an extension](https://github.com/MarcelGarus/jupyter-energy) for Jupyter Notebooks that alerts you of your energy consumption.

-The most similar extension is called [Jupyter Resource Usage](https://github.com/jupyter-server/jupyter-resource-usage) and uses [`psutil`](https://pypi.org/project/psutil) to retrieve data from the kernel infrastructure.
+The most similar extension is called [Jupyter Resource Usage](https://github.com/jupyter-server/jupyter-resource-usage) and uses [`python:psutil`](https://pypi.org/project/psutil) to retrieve data from the kernel infrastructure.
 That allows it to monitor RAM and CPU usage, but other resources are not supported – [not even GPUs,](https://github.com/jupyter-server/jupyter-resource-usage/issues/12) which play a big part in training Machine Learning models.

+--snip--

 ## Getting the energy consumption